D&T Subject Leader: Mr Barron

-At Gade Valley we follow the ‘Design, Make, Evaluate’ approach to the teaching of DT, as outlined in the National Curriculum.
-We intend to provide all children with plenty of opportunities to develop the technical skills of construction, mechanisms, textiles and cooking and nutrition through an engaging and practical curriculum.
+At Gade Valley we follow the ‘Design, Make, Evaluate’ approach to the teaching of D&T, as outlined in the National Curriculum.
+We intend to provide all children with plenty of opportunities throughout each key-stage to develop the technical skills of construction, mechanisms, textiles and cooking and nutrition through an engaging and practical curriculum.

 In addition, the school aims to develop the children’s use and understanding of technical vocabulary associated with this subject.
 This is so that the children can articulate the skills that they have applied, the equipment that they have used and describe the materials and features of the product that they have made.

-In addition to the regularly taught design and technology lessons, we provide many cross-curricular opportunities and assemblies for the children to demonstrate the skills that they have learnt.
+In addition to the regularly taught design and technology lessons, we provide many meaningful links for the children to demonstrate the skills that they have learnt.
+For example, Year 1 link their learning about inventors in history to the mechanical systems they make.
 We also hold plenty of competitions throughout the year, such as designing a Christmas/ Easter scene and the Gade Valley Children in Need Bake off.
 We regularly collaborate as a whole school to take part in cross-curricular days such as ‘Take One Country’, ‘The Boat Race’ and the ‘Enterprise project’ whereby the children had to design and make a product to sell.

-All DT lessons include the Gade Valley Principles of Teaching and Learning, which are a set of non-negotiables for each lesson e.g. all pupils will be challenged, the children display good learning behaviours etc. Throughout DT lessons, children are also encouraged to develop their core skills of literacy and maths.
-In the Early Years, DT opportunities are provided throughout expressive arts and design activities during daily busy fingers and child-initiated learning sessions.
+All D&T lessons include the Gade Valley Principles of Teaching and Learning, which are a set of non-negotiables for each lesson, for example, AFL techniques will regularly inform teaching and learning.
+Throughout D&T lessons, children are also encouraged to develop their core skills of literacy and maths.
+In the Early Years, D&T opportunities are provided throughout expressive arts and design activities during daily busy fingers and child-initiated learning sessions.

 - In the 2018/2019 academic year, the large majority of pupils achieved age related expectations or above.